Cveinnt/bionify/README.md

 ## Credit

-Bionify is based on [fastread](https://github.com/ahrm/chrome-fastread).
+Bionify is a published fork of [fastread](https://github.com/ahrm/chrome-fastread).